How to Earn Money as a Kid in 2022

 - Sell designs or fonts.
 If your keen on graphic design, sell your creations or try your hand at making a font.
 Creative Market is an example of an online marketplace where you can sell your designs, fonts, and photography.

 - Create and sell crafts on Etsy.
 Esty is perfect for selling not only physical goods but digital downloads as well.
 While most people sell material craft creations, you can also sell things like printables and SVGs files for Cricut machines.
+Learn more about the best selling items to list on Etsy here.

 - Sell t-shirt designs.
 Sites like CafePress allow you to create the design and sell it.
 Once sold, they deal with creating the shirt and shipping it out.
 The only thing you have to provide is the design file.